informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data-v2.md

 - Fill out the essential fields marked with a red asterisk (*).
 However, providing more details enhances data discoverability.
 - Upon completion, save the record.

+Alternatively, you can create specimen records using a CSV file or spreadsheet.
+See [Adding specimen records from a file](../adding-specimen-records-from-a-file/) for more details.

 ### 2.1 Field descriptions

 The following are required fields: